Preserving fermionic statistics for single-particle approximations in microscopic quantum master equations: Results

-where the $\alpha,\beta$ subscripts are dropped due to the presence of just one reduced system operator, albeit with several channels.
-The eigenprojector formalism is used to simplify the constraint,

-At finite temperatures this constraint is not satisfied, the map is not unital, and therefore the propagated 1-RDM is not \textit{N}-representable.
-To demonstrate this, we consider dynamics for the initial state,
+At finite temperatures this constraint is not satisfied, shown in Appendix~\ref{appendix:ule-constraint-derivation}, the map is not unital, and therefore the propagated 1-RDM is not \textit{N}-representable.
+To demonstrate this, we consider dynamics for the initial 1-electron RDM,